zk-bankai/soulforge/applications/zk-firma-digital.md

 **Core Components and Architecture:**

 - **Data Extraction and Validation (PoC available)**:
-  - Libraries and Applications: Develop libraries in Javascript and Python to extract data from the Firma Digital certificate and validate signatures issued by the Certification Authority (CA).
+  - **Libraries and Applications**: Develop libraries in Javascript and Python to extract data from the Firma Digital certificate and validate signatures issued by the Certification Authority (CA).

   - **Certificate Validation:** Ensure that the certificate information and signature are authentic and belong to a Costa Rican resident and citizen.